circonus/docs/content/caql/how-tos/howto_debug_caql_queries.md

+---
+title: How to Debug CAQL Queries
+weight: 60
+---
 # How to Debug CAQL Queries

 In this note we explain a few methods that can be helpful when debugging CAQL queries.